Garland Technology ensures complete network visibility by delivering a full platform of network test access point (TAPs) and packet broker products

 Our extensive technology partnership ecosystem solves critical problems when it comes to network security, monitoring, application analysis, forensics and packet inspection.

 Garland Technology is dedicated to high standards in quality and reliability, while delivering the greatest economical solutions for enterprise, service providers, and government agencies worldwide.

 There are some great network tools on the market that provide protection for your organization's operations on the Internet.
 The problem with using them is that they can do the unthinkable by introducing a potential “point of failure” when inserted directly into the path of the Critical Link.

-The Bypass TAP was developed specifically to resolve the problem of an in band security appliance causing a “point of failure”.
+The Bypass TAP was developed specifically to resolve the problem of an inline security appliance causing a single point of failure.

-In band security appliances, such as: Next Gen Firewalls (NGFW), Intrusion Prevention System (IPS), Data Leakage Prevention (DLP), Web Application Firewalls (WAF), and Denial of Service (DDoS) are designed to protect your organization's network.
+Inline of in-band security appliances, such as: Next-Gen Firewalls (NGFW), Intrusion Prevention System (IPS), Data Leakage Prevention (DLP), Web Application Firewalls (WAF), and Denial of Service (DDoS) are designed to protect your organization's network.
 But in order to do this, these appliances need to be placed into the path of the Critical Link.
 That way, if any problem occurs to cause the in band security appliance to go off-line, the critical link will stop flowing (see Figure 1 above).
 This is not a good thing for your Critical Links.
 Even if the in band security appliance only needs a software or firmware update, you would need to schedule downtime for your link.

 The bypass TAP was developed specifically to resolve the problem of an in band security appliance introducing a “point of failure”.
 This TAP will keep the link flowing if the in band security appliance were to go off-line for any reason (Figure 2 below).
 It will also keep the link flowing even if the TAP were to lose power.
 This feature is commonly referred to as the 'failsafe.'